 The Migrant Destitution Project is a social justice collaboration with British Red Cross which aims to use the law to tackle homelessness and destitution for those seeking international protection in Scotland.
-We will engage in strategic legal casework and work to gather data on the impact of reforms to the asylum support system.
-The project will link into a similar service being delivered in London by Deighton Pierce Glynn and Praxis, allowing us to engage in cross-border analysis, ensuring maximum impact, learning and evaluation.
+We engage in strategic legal casework and work to gather data on the impact of reforms to the asylum support system.
+The project links into a similar service being delivered in London by Deighton Pierce Glynn and Praxis, allowing us to engage in cross-border analysis, ensuring maximum impact, learning and evaluation.

 The project was launched in August 2017, supported by funding secured by the British Red Cross.
 Part of JRS’ contribution has also been made possible through grant funding by The Legal Education Foundation.

 Who we are

 Jillian McBride is the co-ordinator for this collaborative project.
 She is the Refugee Support Operations Manager at the British Red Cross for the West of Scotland.
 She has been working with refugees since 2004.

 The Migrant Destitution Project provides the following services:

 - Enhanced legal support for British Red Cross caseworkers who are assisting individuals to access their rights to accommodation and support in Scotland